102 ways to save energy at home (Updated November 2024)

 – Leave food out (for a few minutes)

-Defrost food on countertops rather than using electricity or gas to do it in the oven.
-The same applies to leftovers, by letting them cool on the counter before putting them in the fridge you’ll save on the extra electricity used to drop the fridge’s temperature.
+Defrost food on countertops rather than using the oven.
+Let leftovers cool on the counter before putting them in the fridge and you’ll save on the extra electricity used to drop the fridge’s temperature.

 – Shop with efficiency in mind